 LP gas regulator freeze-up is a problem RV owners can prevent if they are aware of its causes.
-Freeze-up is usually caused by one of three things: moisture in the container, an overfilled container, or a greater vapor withdrawal demand than the container can deliver at a particular temperature.
+Freeze-up is usually caused by one of three things: moisture in the tank, an overfilled tank, or a greater vapor withdrawal demand than the tank can deliver at a particular temperature.
 Freeze-ups occur more frequently in cold weather when equipment can freeze and there is a lower rate of vaporization and a higher rate of demand.

-Moisture can enter the container in the LP gas or through condensation if air is allowed into the container through an open valve.
-Avoid these conditions by using moisture-free LP gas and keeping all container valves closed during storage.
-If moisture is present, have an authorized dealer purge the container and add anhydrous methanol, the dealer will know the correct amount for your size container.
+Moisture can enter the tank in the LP gas or through condensation if air is allowed into the tank through an open valve.
+Avoid these conditions by using moisture-free LP gas and keeping all tank valves closed during storage.
+If moisture is present, have the tank purged by an authorized dealer and have him add anhydrous methanol; he will know the correct amount for the size of your tank.

-An overfilled container can allow liquid gas, instead of vapor, to flow through the regulator.
-This can result in erratic regulator delivery pressure, improper appliance operation or burner outage, and possible frosting of the regulator and LP gas lines.
+An overfilled tank can allow liquid gas, instead of vapor, to flow through the regulator.
+This can result in erratic regulator delivery pressure, improper appliance operation or burner outage, and possibly frosting of the regulator and LP gas line.
 This can be avoided by following the previously cited precaution about overfilling.

-Liquid gas does not vaporize as rapidly in cold weather, so you may place too great a demand on your container's capacities in certain conditions.
-This can cause a refrigeration effect resulting in frosting of the container and regulator.
-Check with your Coachmen dealer or LP supplier about the appliance demands which can be met by your container at various temperatures.
-Always have your LP supplier add anhydrous methanol before filling the container in cold weather.
+Liquid gas does not vaporize as rapidly in cold weather, so you may place too great a demand on your tank's capabilities in certain conditions.
+This can cause a refrigeration effect resulting in frosting of the tank and regulator.
+Check with your Coachmen dealer or LP supplier about the appliance demands which can be met by your tank at various temperatures.
+Always have your LP supplier add anhydrous methanol before filling the tank in cold weather.